-Trauma Counselling: First Step in ReBuildingYou after All Trauma, Physical and Emotional
+Trauma Counselling: is the First Step in ReBuildingYou after All Trauma, Physical and Emotional

 How Do I ReBuild a Broken Life?
 Who can help?
 What can I do Myself?
 Where Do I Start?
 Where Am I Now?
 What happened?
 What can I do for my friend?

 Debrief and Make a Plan

-Trauma counselling – debriefing – is essential!
+Trauma counselling – aka debriefing – is essential.
 Stop and take stock, find out where you are now and plan how you can recover – in exactly the way you choose.
 Your brain will do a surprising amount just as a result of ‘knowing’: find out why…

 Whether you are seriously injured in an accident or someone you love is diagnosed with cancer or you lose a spouse it’s incredibly important to stop attend to your current emotions.
 (Even if it seems there aren’t any that need attending to.
 ‘Numbness’ is an emotion, crying out for attention.)